 Ork Quotes in Grendel

 The Grendel quotes below are all either spoken by Ork or refer to Ork.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vintage edition of Grendel published in 1989.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vintage edition of Grendel published in 1989.).

 Chapter 9 Quotes